was born Antonio Innocenzo Voci

 on August 10, 1920 in Gasperina, in the mountainous southern Italian province of Catanzaro.
 Antonio was the youngest of three preceded by his brothers Giuseppe and Vincenzo.
 Their father, Giuseppantonio, was a textile merchant, in the proud tradition of many from this former Silk Road outpost.
 Archangela (nee Messina) was their mother.

 At the time of Diego's birth, the hill town of Gasperina had fewer than two thousand residents and would have looked nearly unchanged from prior centuries, despite the great earthquakes of 1905 and 1783 that leveled much of Catanzaro.
 White, red tile-roofed buildings stand stark against the scratched volcanic hills upon which the town was impossibly constructed.
-The white sand beaches of the Ionian Gulf which lie just two miles south of and two thousand feet lower in elevation than Gasperina.
-High Middle Age and Middle Byzantine architecture was brought to Southern Italy by Greeks, Romans, Byzantines, Normans and Bourbons by the winds across the Mediterranean, creating the cultural center of the region in nearby Reggio Calabria.
+The white sand beaches of the Ionian Gulf lie just two miles south of Gasperina hills.
+This region in southern Italy has been influenced by seafaring Greeks, Romans, Byzantines, Normans, Bourbons and North Africans as is reflected in the art and architecture of the land.

 All three Voci boys were sent to Reggio to study Tailoring.
 Vincenzo, the eldest by fifteen years, was the only one to pursue the craft as a profession and immigrated to America when Diego was a boy and became one of the great Tailors of his time in Philadelphia.
 The middle brother, Giuseppe, stayed in Italy to become a professional musician, and played in the Rome Orchestra.